hitokiri-mata/katacoda-courses/kubernetes-containers/go/step4-basic-container.md

 The functionality is still simple in a single file, but builds a bit more logic.
 The application grabs weather data from the [MetaWeather source](https://www.metaweather.com/) and with some JSON fiddling it extracts the text description of the current weather in London.
 I'm sure you can guess what it might often say.

-> These are my two drops of rain Waiting on the window-pane... -- A. A. Milne
+> These are my two drops of rain
+> Waiting on the window-pane... -- A. A. Milne

 The code is in just three small functions.

 `ccat main.go`{{execute}}

 The application has some additional imports and dependencies, so using Go's module dependencies these have been added to the go.mod file.
 The key dependency is tidwall/gjson, a common API when you are writing microservices.
 Before we look at the container creation, let's see how the application works.

+The application has a single dependency.
+The dependency is already defined in the code in go.mod, but that is for a newer version of Go.
+Thie Katacoda instance has an older version of Go installed.
+We could upgrade Go, but instead will just use the old way of updating dependencies.

+`go get github.com/tidwall/gjson`{{execute}}

+With the dependency installed, run the app.

 `go run main.go`{{execute}}